andyholst/biohacking/doc/0102_tech_assistance.md

 Impaired neurogenesis (i.e., ability to regenerate and/or grow nerves/neurons; reduced growth factors, such as nerve growth factor and brain-derived neurotrophic factor).

+##### Bone & Joint health

+Red/NIR light appears to stimulate energy production in cells, increase bone factors, enhance blood vessel formation and blood flow to the affected area, modulates inflammation and enhances production of collagen.

+Red/NIR light can help with joint issues by decreasing pain, modulating inflammation, improving circulation to the joint and stimulation of healing and cellular repair mechanisms in the joint itself.
+These are all powerful benefits to maintain or improve joint health!

+##### Fat loss

+At a cellular level, red/NIR light is able to elicit a response that causes fat cells to release stored fat into the bloodstream.
+Once in the circulatory system, the fat can be burned off as energy.
+Conveniently, this is accomplished without compromising blood serum lipid profiles.
+Fat loss with BioLight is significantly amplified when combined with a regular exercise regimen.

+##### Sleep

+Studies show that red/NIR light therapy has a positive impact on the hormone produced by your pineal gland in the brain that promotes sleep, melatonin.
+Not only can this assist individuals that are experiencing poor quality of sleep (ie, trouble falling asleep, fragmented sleep, etc.), but RLT can also dramatically benefit quality and quantity of sleep in insomniacs.

 ##### Eye Health

 “LLLT given over a 2 week period led to an improvement in visual acuity in most patients with AMD.
 Unlike other